-What was once the Heart of Jacksonville Hotel sits empty downtown at the corner of Main and State Streets, five stories of stucco and concrete, shattered glass, and empty window frames, surrounding a long unused swimming pool bordered with lush palm trees.
-People without homes sleep in abandoned rooms.
-In the central swimming pool area, the downtown traffic is inaudible, and a strange silence prevails.
+The last vestiges of what was once the Heart of Jacksonville Motor Hotel sit empty downtown at the northeast corner of Main and State Streets.
+In its last years, its five stories stood, stucco and concrete, shattered glass and empty window frames, surrounding a long unused swimming pool bordered with lush palm trees.
+That’s the pool the pop band The Monkees once swam in, as Ric Klein described in his tour diary published in Flip Magazine in 1967.
+At the end, decades later, in that abandoned swimming pool sanctum, downtown traffic was inaudible and a strange silence prevailed.

-In 1975, the wallpaper was a velvety brown with large paisleys and curlicues.
-A bartender and data entry clerk named Mae Drayton met her female co-worker and a man at a rented room in the Heart of Jacksonville Hotel.
+The wallpaper that year was a velvety brown with large paisleys and curlicues.
+A bartender and data entry clerk named Mae “Peaches” Drayton met a female co-worker and an off-duty police officer named Alby Grissom at a room Grissom rented at the Heart of Jacksonville.
 They got drunk and watched The Jeffersons on TV.
-Then the women left the hotel and went to a nearby nightclub.
+The women left, Grissom shouting at Drayton, the women telling him they’d be back later.
+Instead the women downed drinks at the motel lounge and found a few dance partners through the night.
 Sometime before dawn, someone killed Mae Drayton at her Eastside home.
-They beat her, shot her dog, shot her in the neck.
+They beat her, pistol-whipped her, shot her dog, shot her in the neck.
 No one ever solved the murder.

-After three fires in one year, city inspectors found more than a dozen electrical and fire code violations, fire-damaged walls and ceilings, holes in the roof, elevators that didn’t work, hotel rooms stuffed full of mattresses and appliances, and emergency exits chained shut.
+City inspectors found more than a dozen electrical and fire code violations, fire-damaged walls and ceilings, holes in the roof, elevators that didn’t work, hotel rooms stuffed full of mattresses and appliances and emergency exits chained shut.

 During the Great Fire of 1901, panicked residents worried the Gasworks near Main and State Streets, which converted coal into gaseous fuel, would explode.
-The fire didn’t come close enough for it to explode, but the Gasworks did pollute the ground deep down for more than half a century.
-When the Heart of Jacksonville was built on the site of the former Gasworks in the 1960s, it was constructed in bedrock of deep contamination.
+The fire didn’t come that close, but the Gasworks did pollute the ground deep down.
+When the Heart of Jacksonville was built on the site of the former Gasworks, a block east of where the grave marker that had been the tallest building in the city once stood, it took root in bedrock of deep contamination.